-Devdatta Akhawe, Bernhard Amann, Matthias Vallentin, and Robin Sommer.
+Devdatta Akhawe, Johanna Amann, Matthias Vallentin, and Robin Sommer.
 Here’s My Cert, So Trust Me, Maybe?
 Understanding TLS Errors on the Web.
-22nd International Word Wide Web Conference.
-May, 2013.
+International Word Wide Web Conference (WWW).
+May 2013.

 Gregor Maier, Anja Feldmann, Vern Paxson, Robin Sommer, and Matthias Vallentin.
 An Assessment Of Overt Malicious Activity Manifest In Residential Networks.
 Conference on Detection of Intrusions and Malware and Vulnerability Assessment (DIMVA).
 July 2011.

 Yahel Ben-David, Shaddi Hasan, Joyojeet Pal, Matthias Vallentin, Saurabh Panjwani, Philipp Gutheim, Jay Chen, and Eric Brewer.
 Computing Security in the Developing World: A Case for Multidisciplinary Research.
 ACM Workshop on Networked Systems for Developing Regions (NSDR).
 June 2011.

 Yahel Ben-David, Matthias Vallentin, Seth Fowler, and Eric Brewer.
 JaldiMAC - Taking the Distance Further.
 ACM Workshop on Networked Systems for Developing Regions (NSDR).
 June 2010.